 − St. Augustine

 Human culture has tended to encourage narcissism and a false sense of entitlement.
 But a practical religion should inspire humility from even the self-perceived greatest.
 And there is no truer indication of our insignificance than the stars above—a reminder that you alone are absolutely nothing, and only with your species can you be something.
 If you seek greatness, then look up and let the majesty of God show you what it means to be truly relevant.
 Power isn’t about wealth or status.
 It’s about creating a world that is cherished by every descendant of humanity, and being part of an existence that sees eternity.
-In the cosmic perspective, true greatness arises from humility and kindness; the loss of this foundation is what brings power to corruption and society to ruin.
+In the cosmic perspective, true greatness arises from humility and kindness; the former enables change, and the latter sustains cooperation—both are necessary for our continuation.
+The loss of this foundation is what brings power to corruption and society to ruin.

-In my search for truth, I’ve discovered that some concepts are fundamentally powerful because they draw on our religious intuitions—which, in more cases than not, guide an individual’s perception of reality.
-And I’ve found three ideas at the foundation of every major faith: God, eternity, and love.
+Some ideas are fundamentally powerful because they draw on our religious intuitions—which, in more cases than not, influence an individual’s perception of reality.
+And there are three concepts that seem universal to our spiritual beliefs: God, eternity, and love.
 But in fact, these are three representations of one concept, much like the Holy Trinity.
-And deep within our nature is the understanding that we, humanity, are meant to manifest this one concept—that we are God becoming self-aware.
-Reflected in cultures and religions around the world, this truth is universally intuitive, and its implications satisfy the deepest cravings of the human mind: our intellectual drive to discover, our emotional need for love, and our spiritual longing for purpose.
+And deep within our nature is the understanding that we, humanity, are meant to embody this concept—that we are God becoming self-aware.
+This is an assumption that satisfies the deepest cravings of the human mind: our intellectual drive to discover, our emotional longing for love, and our spiritual search for significance.
+This is a truth that satisfies, once and for all, our longing for “identity, community, and a sense of purpose.”